How to Participate

-The learning journey will culminate in a Final Challenge that invites students to submit a 90-second video clip created on Apple Clips and using the storytelling and skills learned/practiced throughout the learning journey.
+The Final Challenge of RC Stories invites students to submit a 90-second video created on Apple Clips and using inspiration and storytelling skills cultivated throughout the learning journey.

-For the Final Challenge, students will identify and research a story idea to create an impactful short video (90 seconds or less) that may focus on an aspect of environmental justice, projection and repair that is meaningful to them.
-Films will become part of a celebration of youth visions and voices from across the country.
-Educators and students will need access Apple Clips video editing software for Final Challenge submissions (a free iOS app for making and sharing fun videos with text, effects, music and graphics).
-If technology access is an issue for your students, please let us know–we’d love to find ways for this Final Challenge to work for everyone!
+Students will create original short videos highlighting an aspect of environmental justice, projection and regeneration meaningful to them.
+Films will be part of a celebration of visions and voices from across the country.
+Students will need Apple Clips video editing software for submissions (a free iOS app for making/sharing fun videos with text, effects, music, graphics).
+If technology is a barrier in any way, please let us know–we’d love to find ways for this Challenge to work for everyone!

 Final Challenge Video Submissions (by March 31, 2021)

-A submission portal for 90-second student films will open December 9, 2020 and remain open until March 31, 2021.
+The submission portal for 90-second student films will remain open until March 31, 2021.
 All films need to be submitted to The Redford Center by an educator or adult sponsor in order to qualify for inclusion in The Redford Stories 2020-21 Final Film Challenge.
-More details will be provided to participating educators/adults.
+More details are provided to participating educators/adults.
 Educators or adult sponsors are responsible for obtaining student releases, parent permissions, and approving and uploading all submissions.
 To submit projects, participating teachers and adults will log in to the educator portal at redfordcenter.org/stories and upload films into the “submit project” area of the site.

-Final Challenge high achievement categories and 2020-21 Judges will be announced later this Winter, and all student participants will be invited to celebrate their accomplishments as part of a film showcase in April 2021.
+Final Challenge high achievement categories will be announced on Earth Day, and all student participants will be invited to celebrate their accomplishments as part of a film showcase in April 2021.

 Criteria to Consider for Student Filmmakers